jimfinnis/GeminiNPC/README.md

 It can also interface with the Sentinel trait, so you can tell the NPC to guard particular players and follow them.

+## Not yet documented

+* interaction with the shop trait, including the "sold" command
+* the response/command system, which allows the NPC to respond to specific commands - and what those commands are

 ## Setup

 First, you'll need to set the model you want to use and the API key